Conflux-Chain/conflux-doc/docs/setup_independent_chain.md

 [Installation](https://conflux-chain.github.io/conflux-doc/install/).

 2. Create a directory and prepare a configuration file `development.toml`.
-You can copy the `tethys.toml` provided in the directory and start from there following the guide [Getting Started](https://conflux-chain.github.io/conflux-doc/get_started/).
+You can copy the `hydra.toml` provided in the directory and start from there following the guide [Getting Started](https://conflux-chain.github.io/conflux-doc/get_started/).

 3. Set the `bootnodes` parameter in the configuration file to empty (or comment the setting line).

 4. Set the `mode` parameter to "dev".
-If you copy from `tethys.toml`, you should find the line being commented and you can uncomment it.
+If you copy from `hydra.toml`, you should find the line being commented and you can uncomment it.

 5. Set the `dev_block_interval_ms` parameter to the block generation interval